See [Mac95].

 It is also useful to introduce the notion of the set of all partitions

-so the sum over all partitions can be explicitly rewritten as
+The sum over all partitions can be explicitly rewritten as

 There are several natural operations on partitions.
 I'll review some of them.